Marriage Intensives & Online Counseling | Imago Therapy โ€“ The Marriage Restoration Project

 Key takeaways

-• HSA/FSA can reimburse therapy for disease, but not marital counseling.ยฒ
+• HSA/FSA may reimburse therapy for illness, but not marital counseling.ยฒ

 Sources

 1. Centers for Medicare & Medicaid Services (CMS).
 Medicare & Mental Health Coverage (MLN Booklet).
-Family psychotherapy is covered when medically reasonable and necessary and patient treatment is the primary purpose; includes code list (90846/90847, etc.).
 April 2025.
-Centers for Medicare & Medicaid Services

 Picture of Shlomo & Rivka Slatkin